aayush598/Ubuntu-Sysmon/README.md

 ## 🚀 Overview

-**Ubuntu Sysmon** is a lightweight, real-time system monitoring tool designed for Linux systems.
+**Ubuntu System Monitor** is a lightweight, real-time system monitoring tool designed for Linux systems.
 Built entirely in **C** using raw data from the `/proc/` and `/sys/` filesystems, it provides detailed insights into CPU usage, memory consumption, disk I/O, network activity, and running processes — all within an interactive terminal interface powered by **ncurses**.

 This project was developed as a modular, extensible alternative to tools like `htop`, with the goal of understanding low-level system internals while delivering a responsive and visually organized monitoring experience.